The Brief

 Images In Use

 Help for Heroes have used the images on their ecommerce site as well as in their social media posts.
-The variety of images they received from the shoot provide their team with options.
+The variety of images they received from the shoot provide their team with multiple options.
 The mix of lifestyle and ecommerce images will help the charity build the brand whilst keeping the products the focus of their ecommerce site.

 Room Set Photography Services